sroylance/kubernetes-the-hard-way/docs/13-smoke-test.md

 In this section you will verify the ability to expose applications using a [Service](https://kubernetes.io/docs/concepts/services-networking/service/).

-Expose the `nginx` deployment using a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) service:
+Expose the `nginx` deployment using a [loadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#type-loadbalancer) service:

 ```
 kubectl expose deployment nginx --port 80 --type NodePort
 ```

-> The LoadBalancer service type can not be used because your cluster is not configured with [cloud provider integration](https://kubernetes.io/docs/getting-started-guides/scratch/#cloud-provider).
-Setting up cloud provider integration is out of scope for this tutorial.

-Retrieve the node port assigned to the `nginx` service:
+Retrieve the ELB DNS assigned to the `nginx` service:

 ```
 ELB=`kubectl get svc nginx --output=jsonpath='{.status.loadBalancer.ingress[0].hostname}'`
 ```

-Make an HTTP request using the external IP address and the `nginx` node port:
+Make an HTTP request using the ELB:

 ```
 curl -I http://${ELB}